Factorization homology of topological manifolds: Commutative algebras, free algebras, and Lie algebras

 \end{proof}

-\begin{remark} Given the calculation $\DD\cE_{n} \simeq \cE_n[-n]$, computed at the level of homology by Getzler \& Jones \cite{getzlerjones} and computed in chain complexes by Fresse \cite{fressekoszul}, these functors should be equivalent to restriction and induction along the Koszul dual of the map $\cE_n \ra \cE_{n+1}$. \end{remark}
+\begin{remark} We interpret Theorem~\ref{baradj} in terms of Koszul duality, after \cite{gk} and \cite{priddy}.
+Given the calculation of the \emph{Koszul dual} operad $\DD\cE_{n} \simeq \cE_n[-n]$, computed at the level of homology by Getzler and Jones \cite{getzlerjones} and computed in chain complexes by Fresse \cite{fressekoszul}, these functors should be equivalent to restriction and induction along the Koszul dual of the map $\cE_{n-1} \ra \cE_{n}$.
+However, Theorem \ref{baradj} is more general: it holds unstably (for instance, when $\cV$ is $\spaces$), whereas this operadic form of Koszul duality would require $\cV$ to be stable. \end{remark}